 Here is a quick graphic to help you understand the different reading grade levels according to Flesch reading ease.

-It is a formula based on the number of syllables per word, the number of words per sentence, and a count of complex sentences.
+It is a formula based on the number of syllables per word, the number of words per sentence, and the count of complex sentences.

 You can see how simple your writing needs to be to score between 80-89 on the Flesch-Kincaid Grade Level by testing your writing.

 Measuring your readability

 I used read-able.com for the following analysis on my most recent blog post.